AnnaGerber/node-ardx/content/eprimer.md

 ### No. of Leads:
 3 (Base, Collector, Emitter)
 ### Identifying:
-Comes in many different packages but you can read the part number off the package.
-(P2N2222AG in this kit and find a datasheet online)
+Comes in many different packages but you can read the part number off the package (P2N2222AG in this kit)
 ### Things to watch out for:
 Plugging in the right way round (also a current limiting resistor is often needed on the base pin)
 ### More Details: